South Bend, Indiana

 2. Tract-level breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.

-Eviction filings by neighborhood demographics
+Eviction filings by neighborhood race/ethnicity

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.